nhannht/obsidian-historica/historica_document/index.md

 - That all, but wait, we still not finish, please remember to SAVE YOUR PLOT, because Historica will not auto save - all the custom contents you created - for you.

  ![[Pasted image 20241022234801.png]]
-- Well, you will see that the data will be save in a json file in  `historica-data/xxxx.json`.
+- Well, you will see that the data will be saved in a JSON file in  `historica-data/xxxx.json`.
 Well, and the block will be modified to store the file id.
-Next time, if this block need to render, it will load from that file instead of recompute.
-So what if you want to using NLP auto generate timeline feature again, hum, in this case, simply recreate the block, or empty the setting, or just change the id to "-1".
-In future I will consider add feature to manual parse content from file using NLP and import it to current timeline, but right now I don't need that feature much.
+Next time, if this block needs to render, it will load from that file instead of recompute.
+So what if you want to use NLP auto generate timeline feature again, hum, in this case, simply recreate the block, or empty the setting, or just change the ID to "-1".
+In future, I will consider add feature to manual parse content from file using NLP and import it to current timeline, but right now I don't need that feature much.
-- Ah, I need to remind you that you can open the historica-data directory to check how the data was saved, they are just json.
-But by default Obsidian cannot view json file, please using other tool and please don't being confused when there is nothing being  shown via the Files panel.
+- Ah, I need to remind you that you can open the historical-data directory to check how the data was saved, they are just JSON.
+But by default Obsidian cannot view JSON file, please use other tool,  don't being confused when there is nothing being shown via the Files panel.

 ![[Pasted image 20241022235212.png]]